Can cats be considered both solid and liquid? Strange question isn't it! But what if we told you this was an actual topic of research.

 Read on to find out the history of this peculiar awards ceremony, as well as this year's award winners.

 The Ig Nobel Prizes were started in 1991 by Marc Abrahams, an editor of a scientific humor magazine.
 Abrahams is also the emcee for the annual Ig Nobel prize awards.

-The Ig Nobel Prize ceremony a lighthearted event, and some of the research that was thought to be ‘useless’ has actually made some very important discoveries.
+The Ig Nobel Prize ceremony is a lighthearted event, and some of the research that was thought to be ‘useless’ has actually led to some very important discoveries.
 For example, the winner of the biology category in 2006 discovered that a type of malaria mosquito was attracted to Limburger cheese just as much as to humans.
 Using these findings, baits with cheese were employed as a means to reduce malaria!

 There are a number of hilarious traditions during the Ig Nobel award presentation ceremony at Harvard University.
 The audience enthusiastically launches handmade airplanes at the stage twice.
 And each year, a little child nicknamed Miss Sweetie Poo plays the role of timekeeper – by loudly proclaiming, “Please stop.
 I’m bored!” if any speaker goes over their allotted time.

 The theme for this year Ig Nobel Prize awards was uncertainty.
 And that certainly was the case for the award in Physics.
 "How fluid are cats?" was the topic of research for French scientist Marc-Antoine Fardin, who was inspired by pictures on the Internet of cats snuggled into tiny spaces such as cups and jars.
 Fardin who specializes in the study of "flow of matter" concluded that cats have both solid and liquid properties and that more study is needed!